University of Brighton: City campus, Brighton

-City campus in Brighton city centre is home to the University's School of Art and Media, (formerly the Faculty of Arts), the School of Humanities and Social Science, the University of Brighton gallery and Sallis Benney Theatre (presumably named after E. A. Sallis Benney, former principal of the Brighton School of Art).
+City campus in Brighton city centre is home to the university's School of Art and Media, (formerly the Faculty of Arts), the School of Humanities and Social Science, the University of Brighton gallery and Sallis Benney Theatre (presumably named after E. A. Sallis Benney, former principal of the Brighton School of Art).

-The University's archives include the University of Brighton Design Archives, which houses collections from the Design Council and other British and global design organisations, and the moving image archive Screen Archive South East.
+The university's archives include the University of Brighton Design Archives, which houses collections from the Design Council and other British and global design organisations, and the moving image archive Screen Archive South East.
 Facilities include the specialist humanities, art and design library at St Peter's House, computer pool rooms, a media centre, a restaurant and cafe.

 Moulsecoomb campus, Brighton

 Built in 1962–63 for Brighton Polytechnic (now the University of Brighton), the Cockcroft Building is now one of the university's main buildings.

 The Moulsecoomb campus is to the north of Brighton city centre on Lewes Road.
 Moulsecoomb railway station is nearby.
-It is the largest of the three campuses with over 8,000 students based there in the School of Applied Sciences, School of Architecture, Technology and Engineering and the School of Business and Law.
+It is the largest of the three campuses with over 8,000 students based there in the School of Applied Sciences; the School of Architecture, Technology and Engineering; and the School of Business and Law.

 Teaching and learning resources include rapid prototyping and design equipment including 3D scanners, CNS lathes and laser cutters, clinical skills and molecular biology laboratories, specialist labs for structural dynamics, geotechnics, thermal dynamics, hydraulics and avionics, a flight simulator, real-time trading room, and architecture and interior architecture studios.
 Facilities include Aldrich Library, computer pool rooms, two restaurants and five cafes.
 The new advanced engineering building opened in September 2017, and Elm House opened in 2021.

 The University of Brighton and Ricardo UK jointly opened the Sir Harry Ricardo Laboratories on 14 November 2006.
 The laboratories are one of the largest UK research teams dedicated to internal combustion engines, the development of laser-based measurement techniques, fundamental modelling and computational simulation.

 The University of Brighton Students' Union has its main offices in Cockcroft Building.

 Eastbourne

 The Eastbourne campus was in the south-western part of the town of Eastbourne, and had almost 3,000 students before its closure in 2024.

 Teaching and learning facilities at Eastbourne campus included exercise physiology laboratories, an environmental chamber, a human movement laboratory and the Leaf Hospital podiatry and physiotherapy clinic.
 Study facilities in Eastbourne included Queenwood library, computer pool rooms, a learning technologies suite, restaurants, and a students' Union shop.
 Sports facilities included a 25-metre swimming pool, sports hall, artificial outdoor pitch and dance studio.

-The University closed this campus in 2024.
+The university closed this campus in 2024.

 Libraries

-The University has three libraries spread around its campuses.
+The university has three libraries spread around its campuses.